WebberZone/better-search/readme.txt

 If you have already created a template that you would like to share with the WordPress Community, you can <a href="http://ajaydsouza.com/contact/">contact me</a> and I will add it into the package.

+= My search words are getting filtered or *How does the profanity filter work* =

+From v1.3.2, Better Search includes a very cool profanity filter using the script from <a href-"http://banbuilder.com/">Banbuilder</a>.
+You can customise which list of words you want to filter out from the Better Search settings page.
+Find the setting called "Filter these words:".
+The plugin will automatically strip out both partial and complete references of these words.
+You can turn the filter off by emptying the list.

+Know of a better profanity filter?
+Suggest one in the <a href="hhttp://wordpress.org/support/plugin/better-search">forums</a>.